Governor (United States): Role and powers

 States are semi-sovereign republics sharing sovereignty with the federal government of the United States, and possess a number of powers and rights under the United States Constitution, such as regulating intrastate commerce, holding elections, creating local governments, and ratifying constitutional amendments.
 Each state has its own constitution, grounded in republican principles, and government, consisting of three branches: executive, legislative, and judicial.
 Also, due to the shared sovereignty between each state and the federal government, Americans are citizens of both the federal republic and of the state in which they reside.
+The United States Constitution, while not explicitly mentioning an office of governor, does designate the "executive authority" in any state in the roles of issuing "Writs of Election" to fill congressional vacancies (Article I, Section 2), issuing demands for extradition of individuals charged with crimes (Article IV, Section 2), and issuing writs of election to fill vacancies in the Senate (Amendment XVII).

 The governor heads the government's executive branch in each state or territory and, depending on the individual jurisdiction, may have considerable control over government budgeting, the power of appointment of many officials (including many judges), and a considerable role in legislation.
 The governor may also have additional roles, such as that of commander-in-chief of the state's National Guard (when not federalized) and of that state's respective defense force (which is not subject to federalization).
 In many states and territories the governor also has partial or absolute power to commute or pardon a criminal sentence.
 All U.S. governors serve four-year terms except those in New Hampshire and Vermont, who serve two-year terms.